nathankeyt/RealtimeTurnbasedProject/README.md

-# Unreal Engine 5 Prototype Project
+# Unreal Engine 5 Prototype Collection

-A project consisting of multiple Unreal Engine 5 prototype systems.
+A collection of Unreal Engine 5 prototypes.

 ## Included Prototypes (Primarily written in C++ and exposed to Blueprints for easier customization)